Skip to main content

 Here's the hard truth about why the 'smart engineer' strategy backfires.
 When you ask a generalist engineer to build an AI agent, they approach it like a software problem.
 They write scripts, they connect APIs, and they get a prototype working.
 But an agentic system isn't just software - it's a digital employee that needs to navigate complex workflows.

 In order to implement agentic systems that actually deliver value, you need to understand how business processes work deeply.
 It's not enough to just be an engineer.
-You need to be a business architect.
-You need to understand the nuances of the decision-making process you're trying to automate.
+You need to be a business architect — understanding the nuances of the decision-making process you're trying to automate, which is why specialized AI operations automation teams consistently outperform solo internal pilots.

 The gap becomes obvious the moment you move from prototype to production.
 A script works on a laptop.
 A production agent needs reliability, observability, and backups.
 It needs to handle edge cases where the LLM hallucinates or the API hangs.
 Most internal pilots crash because they lack this infrastructure.
 They are built as features, not as resilient systems.
 The engineer is left trying to patch holes in a dam that's already breaking, because the scope of the project was underestimated from day one.